 More information on infectious disease and food poisoning is available at the following external websites:

-NHS Choices for advice on how to avoid food poisoning
+NHS Choices website for advice on how to avoid food poisoning

 - Infectious Disease Fact Sheet (Erewash Borough Council)